This post may contain affiliate links. Please read the disclaimer here.

 Read more: Withnail & I Filming Locations in the Lake District, UK

 This is one of the best filming locations near me, the ginger woman writing this list, so I had to include it!
-Withnail & I is a British comedy classic and shot in several places around the village of Shap in Cumbria, Northwest England.
+Withnail & I is a British comedy classic shot in several places around the village of Shap in Cumbria, Northwest England.
 The out-of-work London actors who travel up here on holiday (by mistake) walk along the banks of Haweswater Reservoir not far from their cosy cottage.
 If you’ve not seen it, it’s one of the best movies filmed near me and I fully recommend it.

 Famous Movie Locations in Africa